fleschutz/PowerShell/README.md

 Collection of Useful PowerShell Scripts (CUPS)
 ==============================================

-This repository contains 40+ useful cross-platform PowerShell scripts - to be used on the command-line (CLI), by context menu, by voice control, or by automation software (e.g. Jenkins).
+This repository contains 40+ useful cross-platform PowerShell scripts - to be used on the command-line (CLI), for remote control, by context menu, by voice control, or by automation software (e.g. Jenkins).

 List of Scripts
 ---------------